 Tax versus Cap-and-Trade

-There is a current mood against cap-and-trade, despite its success in combating acid rain in the US and the operating of a European GHG cap-and-trade market.
+There is a current debate against cap-and-trade, despite its success in combating acid rain in the US and the operating of a European GHG cap-and-trade market.
 Some people believe that such a market is overly complicated, will be easily gamed, and will result in windfall profits accruing to certain firms and industries.
 Tax opponents claim that using a tax is an indirect approach that is fraught with potential error, as it requires knowledge of the shape and form of the demand curve, something that is almost impossible to know.
 Tax supporters say that at least a tax will give price stability, and that a cap-and-trade market can lead to great price volatility, making business and tax planning very difficult.

 Allocation of Permits – Domestically and Internationally